Trustworthy Language Model (TLM) - Quickstart

 with a list of prompts) for efficiently running TLM on many examples from a dataset.

 To show how TLM trustworthiness scores can catch low-quality model outputs, let’s consider a dataset of various Space-related trivia questions.
-We can use each question as a prompt for the TLM (just as you would with any other LLM) and record its response and associated trustworthiness score.
+We can use each question as a prompt for TLM (just as you would with any other LLM) and record its response and associated trustworthiness score.

 import pandas as pd